-Your complaint will be treated as confidential and will be disclosed only to the extent that is necessary for us to deal with it properly.
+Complaints will be treated as confidential and will be disclosed only to the extent that is necessary for us to deal with it properly.
 The Bar Standards Board is entitled to inspect documents we retain and seek information about the complaint when discharging its auditing and monitoring functions.

-PO Box 6806, Wolverhampton WV1 9WJ.
+PO Box 6806, Wolverhampton WV1 9WJ

-Telephone +44 (0) 300 555 0333
+Telephone: +44 (0) 300 555 0333

-The Bar Standards Board, 289 – 293 High Holborn London, WC1V 7HZ.
+Complaints Team, The Bar Standards Board, 289 – 293 High Holborn London, WC1V 7HZ

-Telephone +44 (0) 20 7611 1444
+Telephone: +44 (0) 20 7611 1444

 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary to investigate and determine your complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 - @KCH_GardenSq: We are looking forward to meeting @NLS_NTU students at tonight's Virtual Law Fair.
 Our booth is open from 5pm and a… https://t.co/1AWTjQusyA